-1 were happening, right, birth was perceived and completely 2 controlled by biomedical ideas about birth; right?
-And, 3 women were given, like, large doses of medicine to put 4 them asleep.
-It was actually quite harmful; right?
-So, 5 we are showing that there is harmful impacts.
-So, that 6 would be probably the best example that comes to mind.
-7 MS. MELISSA CERNIGOY: Thank you.
-8 MS. CHRISTA BIG CANOE: Thank you, Ms. 9 Cernigoy.
-Next, we would like to call up Independent 10 First Nations.
-Ms. Sarah Beamish is counsel for the 11 Independent First Nations, so we would re-invite her back 12 up and she will have 19.5 minutes for this cross.
-13 --- CROSS-EXAMINATION BY MS. SARAH BEAMISH: 14 MS. SARAH BEAMISH: All right.
-All right.
-15 Good morning, Dr. Smylie.
-So, I am now here on behalf of 16 Independent First Nations, this is a group of 12 Haudenosaunee, Anishinaabe and Oji Cree Nations in 17 18 Ontario, and each of these nations has lost women and 19 girls to violence.
-20 So, I have quite a few things I would like 21 to ask you about.
-Let's see where we get.
-The first set 22 of questions is about something you discussed in Exhibit 23 15, which was the Second Class Treatment Report, it talked 24 about racism and racial battle fatigue.
-25 So, it defined racial battle fatigue as the
+So, it defined racial battle fatigue as the

-1 depletion of mental and physical resources due to the 2 constant engagement of stress response systems to cope with ongoing discrimination.
-Would you say that this 3 4 coping relates not just to the day-to-day experiences of discrimination by the individual, but also to the legacy 5 6 and burden of intergenerational trauma?
-7 DR. JANET SMYLIE: Yes, I think we heard 8 about it from our elder this morning, if I understood 9 anything she said.
-10 MS. SARAH BEAMISH: Yes.
-And, is it 11 accurate to say that beyond the fatigue itself, there are 12 a range of other health problems that could be caused by or made worse by this racial battle fatigue?
-13 14 DR. JANET SMYLIE: Yes, I think that there 15 is burgeoning evidence led by scholars, like Dr. David 16 Williams at Harvard, who are speaking about, like, the 17 long-term and trying to explore better the long-term 18 physical and mental health impacts, like experiences of 19 racism in this lifetime.
-I think that we're still trying to show it 20 21 in a way that, outside of Indigenous community, would be 22 understood with respect to multi-generational trauma, but 23 I think there is some emerging evidence also linking, for 24 example residential school attendance with adverse health impacts.
-So, someone's parents or grandparents going to
+DR. JANET SMYLIE: Yes, I think we heard about it from our elder this morning, if I understood anything she said.

+MS. SARAH BEAMISH: Yes.
+And, is it accurate to say that beyond the fatigue itself, there are a range of other health problems that could be caused by or made worse by this racial battle fatigue?

+DR. JANET SMYLIE: Yes, I think that there is burgeoning evidence led by scholars, like Dr. David Williams at Harvard, who are speaking about, like, the long-term and trying to explore better the long-term physical and mental health impacts, like experiences of racism in this lifetime.

+I think that we're still trying to show it in a way that, outside of Indigenous community, would be understood with respect to multi-generational trauma, but I think there is some emerging evidence also linking, for example residential school attendance with adverse health impacts.
+So, someone's parents or grandparents going to residential school.
+But, again, we are working on that in our unit, and yes, that's a developing body of evidence.

-1 residential school.
-But, again, we are working on that in 2 our unit, and yes, that's a developing body of evidence.
-3 MS. SARAH BEAMISH: Okay.
-And, speaking 4 generally, where would you say the Canadian medical system 5 is in terms of being able to deal with the scale of this 6 issue?
-7 DR. JANET SMYLIE: I think that there are 8 bright patches.
-So, I think we have Indigenous run --9 First Nations, Inuit, Métis and urban Indigenous run 10 clinics and hospitals, and I haven't been to all of them, 11 but I think that we are, as First Nations, Inuit and Métis 12 people, starting to create safe places for First Nations, 13 Inuit and Métis people to come.
-And, of course each one 14 will be unique; right?
-So, what's safe for me as a Métis 15 woman wouldn't necessarily be safe for somebody who is 16 Inuit or First Nations.
+MS. SARAH BEAMISH: Okay.
+And, speaking generally, where would you say the Canadian medical system is in terms of being able to deal with the scale of this issue?

+DR. JANET SMYLIE: I think that there are bright patches.
+So, I think we have Indigenous run - First Nations, Inuit, Métis and urban Indigenous run clinics and hospitals, and I haven't been to all of them, but I think that we are, as First Nations, Inuit and Métis people, starting to create safe places for First Nations, Inuit and Métis people to come.
+And, of course each one will be unique; right?
+So, what's safe for me as a Métis woman wouldn't necessarily be safe for somebody who is Inuit or First Nations.
 Though in cities, sometimes we can meet diverse needs.
-17 18 I would say that outside of Indigenous run

-19 health services again -- like for example in Toronto, a 20 colleague of mine, Dr. Michelle Firestone, worked with a 21 community health centre called Queen West that isn't 22 Indigenous specific, but they do have an Indigenous 23 advisory group and have been trying to improve services.
-24 So, there are models where you can have mainstream primary 25 care services provide meaningful services for Indigenous
+I would say that outside of Indigenous run health services again -- like for example in Toronto, a colleague of mine, Dr. Michelle Firestone, worked with a community health centre called Queen West that isn't Indigenous specific, but they do have an Indigenous advisory group and have been trying to improve services.
+So, there are models where you can have mainstream primary care services provide meaningful services for Indigenous work, but I would say that the standard and the large majority, like of primary and hospital based health care facilities in the country, still would have a lot of work to do before they could say that they weren't contributing to battle fatigue.